boxart/boxart-boiler/README.md

 A boilerplate repo for building responsive and accessible games on the web.

+## Why the DOM?

+Years of browsers fighting tooth-and-nail over who can parse a document the fastest has given us an incredibly performant platform to build on.
+HTML gives us a way to represent whatever information we mean to convey visually, no matter how complex, in a way that assistive technologies can tap into.
+At its very core, the web’s strength is in _publishing_.
+HTML, CSS, and JavaScript—used carefully—will allow us to build things that anyone with a connection to the web can consume via meaningful, sharable URLs.

 ## System Dependencies

 In order to use or contribute to this repo you'll need the following things